fullstack-lang/gong/docs/gong-go-api.md

     - [Init the back repo](#init-the-back-repo)
     - [Registring controllers](#registring-controllers)
     - [Serving angular file with gin and embedding](#serving-angular-file-with-gin-and-embedding)

+## Stack organization

+Code is organized with a fixed directory structure.
+At the top are 2 directories:

+- `go` for the go code, with the data model and business logic of the application in the `go/models` directory.
+- `ng` for the angular code.

+By default, the main program `main.go` of the back-end of a stack provides the web server, the business logic and the database in one single binary. `main.go` is located in the root directory because it `embeds` the `ng` directory (thanks to go v1.16 `embeds` feature).

+This repository (github.com/fullstack-lang/gong) is the home of `gongc` (in go/gongc), a compiler that compiles the business logic written in `go` and generates code in `go` and `ng` directories.

+This repository is also the home of the `gong` stack whose data model is the description of the data model that is parsed by `gongc`.
+The gong stack an be reused in other stacks. (for instance, in gongdoc, an UML editor).

 ## Gong back-end API and the repository pattern

 ### Rationale